yalah5084/sep11-freedom-project/entries/entry04.md

 }
 ```

-I started with chaging the position to `relative`, but the map disappeared.
+I started by changing the position to relative, but the map disappeared.
 After tinkering with the values of the sides and adding h1s, I figured that the problem was that I didn't set a width and a height.
 I set the width to `1300px` and the height to `600px`.
-I also realized that I didn't need `position: relative` and I only needed `margin: auto` to center the map horizonatally.
+I also realized that I didn't need position: relative and I only needed margin: auto to center the map horizontally.

 ![image](https://user-images.githubusercontent.com/91745172/232341985-1cafe1dc-434d-4270-8d8f-83c06a6c41bf.png)